-We are transforming the public broadcaster into a more modern, accessible media organization to better fulfill our role as Canada’s public space.
+We are continuing our transformation into a more modern media organization to better fulfill our role as Canada’s public space as envisioned in Strategy 2020.
 The following business highlights demonstrate the progress we made this year towards achieving our Strategy 2020 goals.

 CONTENT AND SERVICES

 As the public broadcaster, one of our roles – and goals – is to promote culture and strengthen sense of community within Canada.
 As official Olympic broadcaster, we are proud to be the space in which Canadians gathered to cheer on the Canadian Olympic Team.
 This year, fans tuned in to CBC/Radio-Canada in record numbers to celebrate our athletes and stay connected to one another during Rio 2016.
 We reached more than 32 million Canadians with our Olympic coverage across all our platforms and those of our partners(1).
 In addition to reaching more Canadians, we integrated new technologies, such as Virtual Reality (VR) 360, to heighten our viewers’ experience of the Games.